spaskhalov/jkdp_oss_helper_bot/readme.md

 # What is this
 This is telegram bot, made for IGS Discovery park.
 It main goal is to help complete OSS in our apartment complex.
+You can find it here: https://t.me/discovery_park_oss_helper_bot

 # How to run
 - Upload data to server.
 Data format, is data files provide by Strijak Nikita :)